NovaPlayBuild/hyperplay-docs/developer-docs/publish-list-a-game/developer-portal.md

 <figure><img src="../../.gitbook/assets/Screenshot 2023-04-18 at 6.00.02 PM.png" alt=""><figcaption></figcaption></figure>

 {% hint style="warning" %}
-It's essential to note that for security reasons, you ensure that the URI below the **"Sign in with Ethereum to HyperPlay"** prompt shows the Developer Portal URL.
+It's essential to note that for security reasons, you ensure that the URI below the **"Sign in with Ethereum to NovaPlay"** prompt shows the Developer Portal URL.
 {% endhint %}

 #### Setting up your Account